 - If you enjoy your visit in spring, consider coming back in Autumn – the park transforms with an explosion of beautiful autumn colours.
 You can see some photos in my Autumn in Perth guide here.

-Other Things to Do in the Area
+Ideas for Things to Do in the Area

 While you’re in this neck of the woods, consider popping into the nearby Naked Apple Cider House for lunch or a cider tasting.